bradkav/PBHbounds/README.md

 A dark theme (with black background and white text) can be set using the flag `--dark`.

+There are several preset scripts for plotting collected limits from Accretion, GWs, etc. There is also an 'empty' script if you want to plot from scratch using the tools.

 The plot style and some of the bounds are inspired by [arXiv:1801.00808](https://arxiv.org/abs/1801.00808).

+#### Primordial Power Spectrum

 Constraints on the primordial power spectrum can be plotted with
 ```